nonforgettable/big-sur-automator/README.md

 # I finally got a Mac.
 To be specific, a M1 MacBook Air.
-So, as promisd, i'll slowly start updating this project.
+So, as promised, i'll slowly start updating this project.
 Maybe it's too late, who knows.

 # Big Sur Automator "it saves your ass."